 What is a Nakiri knife used for?

-Also, the knife boasts a flat blade without any point or belly and a straight edge that makes it perfect for accurate chopping and push-cutting on the board.
+Also, the Nakiri has a flat blade without a knife point or belly.
+Its straight edge is perfect for accurate chopping and push-cutting on the board.
 With this Japanese kitchen tool, controlled fine cutting in the hand is also a breeze.

 Nakiri, the vegetable specialist, is either hand-forged or factory produced.
 Regardless of the knife’s construction process, it’s a reliable tool to have in your kitchen.
 While it won’t cut through thick meat, it’s the perfect knife to slice vegetables for your favorite soup and salad.

 Measuring around 5 – 7 inches, the Nakiri is the chef’s dream knife.
 Apart from helping with most kitchen tasks, it’s also easy to sharpen and maintain.
-With home-standard sharpening tools such as whetstone and ceramic wheel, you’re good to go.
+With home-standard sharpening tools such as a whetstone and a ceramic wheel, you are good to go.

 Ease of use is another feature that stands the Nakiri out.
 For instance, you need some training to handle the cleaver to prevent accidents, the Nakiri only requires basic precautions to use.
 That means any grownup in the family can use the Nakiri without incident.

 Features (Face to Face)

 |Blade material||Stainless steel||Japanese stainless steel|

 What Are The Types Of Knives And Their Uses?